PDXostc/browser/README.txt

 	Some sites load vertically centered when they should not.
 Trac #174 The browser may not be sandboxed from the pages it loads.
 Trac #81, #185 Various website loading issues due to Iframe incompatibility.
-Trac #79, #80, #107
+Trac #79, #80, #107 Not able to track urls from links
+	Refresh button doesn't seem to reload page
+	Browser will open six tabs without notifying the user when they have opened to many Not able to open a link in a new tab.